bambuser/BambuserPlayerSDK-Android/README.md

 ```
 LVSPlayer.startActivity(
-    context = Context // A context from Android,
+    context = Your Android context,
     showId = The ID of the show to watch,
     configuration = Configuration(...), // Configuration that enable/disable features and UI elements in the player
     eventObserver = EventObserver(...), // Optional interface that receives the player events
 )
 ```